PICTOBANK

 Can I still use Storage+ together with Local Processing?+

 Yes.
-Local Processing handles the heavy processing work on your device, while Storage+ handles cloud storage, Vault organization, share links, syncing, and reusable export history.
-In fact you can migrate all the exports you have inside in Vault Lite towards Storage+ Vault.
+Local Processing handles heavy processing on your device, while Storage+ handles cloud storage, Vault organization, share links, syncing, and reusable export history.
+You can move selected files from Workspace history into Storage+ Vault.

 Why is there a 1000-file batch limit in Local Processing?+